sevmeyer/chrumm-firmware/README.md

 	arduino-cli upload --fqbn adafruit:avr:itsybitsy32u4_5V --port /dev/ttyACM0 chrumm

-On Linux, I had to add the current user to the dialout group to get permission for the upload:
+On Linux, I had to add the current user to the `dialout` group to get permission for the upload.

-	sudo adduser USERNAME dialout

 I also had to uninstall `modemmanager`, because it interfered with the connection.